-Example: Rats

-and Saccharine

-1977 Canadian study which fed pregnant rats up to 20%

-of their body weight per day in specharing showed an

-in and a bladden function

-increase in bladder tumors

-Saccharine was banned in Canada and the FDA was

-about to ban its use in the US

-when Congress intervened

--

-Assessing external validity:

-Are rats relevantly like humans?

-le living in the laboratory like living at home. etc.?

-Is feeding up to 20% of body weight like eating as

-part of regular diet?
+Example: Rats and Saccharine 977 Canadian study which fed pregnant rats up to 20% of their body weight per day in saccharine showed an increase in bladder tumors Saccharine was banned in Canada and the FDA was bout to ban its use in the US when Congress intervened Assessing external validity: Are rats relevantly like humans?
+Is living in the laboratory like living at home, etc.?
+Is feeding up to 20% of body weight like eating as part of regular diet?